 If a student is able to complete their education after their drug conviction, they may have difficulty finding a job in their field after graduation.
 Some industries are reluctant to hire someone with a drug conviction include law enforcement, nursing, education, and law.

 CONTACT AN EXPERIENCED CRIMINAL DEFENSE ATTORNEY

-If you or your child are attending a college or university in Virginia or Washington, D.C. and are facing drug charges, contact the experienced criminal defense attorneys at S.L England, PLLC.
+If you or your child are attending a college or university in Alexandria, VA or Washington, D.C. and are facing drug charges, contact the experienced criminal defense attorneys at S.L England, PLLC.
 These are serious charges and should not be taken lightly.
 The consequences of a conviction can affect the rest of your life.
 Our attorneys will build the strongest defense for you and we can represent you in any level court.
 Call us today at (202) 489-0720 or contact us online.